salesforcecli/plugin-deploy-retrieve/messages/config.md

 # error.invalidBooleanConfigValue

-The config value can only be set to true or false.
+The config value can only be set to true or false

 # org-metadata-rest-deploy